-Halit Cingillioglu and Kemal Has Cingillioglu are members of one of Turkey’s prominent banking families.
-Halit has worked for various banks, brokerage houses, insurance companies, and the Istanbul Stock Exchange (as a board member) since the early 1970s.
-He’s the founder and principal shareholder of C Group, a Turkish banking and financial-services conglomerate, and the former chairman of Demirbank, which was seized by the Turkish government in 2001.
-According to a 2001 New York Times article, Cingillioglu may have used the bank’s money to purchase nine paintings by Monet, Renoir, Cézanne, and Picasso, which he auctioned the same year at Sotheby’s, on whose advisory council he sits.
-Like many in his family, Kemal also works as a financier.
-Though his father sits on the advisory board of Sotheby’s, Kemal is a member of Christie’s European counterpart.
+Halit Cingillioglu and Kemal Has Cingillioglu are members of one of Turkey’s most prominent banking families.
+Halit has worked for various banks, brokerage houses, and insurance companies since the early 1970s.
+He’s the founder and principal shareholder of C Group, a Turkish banking and financial-services conglomerate, and the former chairman of Demirbank.

 In 2001, the New York Times reported that Halit Cingillioglu put up for auction nine paintings by Monet, Renoir, Cézanne, and Picasso, though executives for the auction house declined to comment on the ownership issues surrounding the sale.
 During the sale, Monet’s 1902 cityscape Houses of Parliament, Setting Sun became the focus of a ferocious competition between two unidentified bidders.
 It sold for $14.5 million, slightly below its $15 million estimate.
 Another Monet on offer during the sale, a “Water Lilies” painting from 1907, sold for $7.1 million, also below its estimate, and Manet’s Brunette With Bare Breasts (1872) inspired a more impassioned contest, with four bidders fighting to own it.